 Tackling the entire canyon requires an overnight trip (it’s a 21-mile journey); wading through waist-deep pools of cold, muddy water; and navigating rock and log jams with 15-foot or more drop-offs.
-What makes the canyon so perilous, though, is the risk of flash floods—with no means of escape along most of the route.
+What makes the canyon so perilous, though, is the risk of flash floods, with no means of escape along most of the route.

-Still, we wanted to hike Buckskin Gulch—not the entire length, but part of it.
+Still, we wanted to hike Buckskin Gulch.
+Not the entire length, but part of it.
 And preferably, not the part with the deep, cold, mud baths, or the part with the rock falls that require ropes and canyoneering skills.
 With some research, we came up with a plan.

 We stopped at the BLM contact station to inquire about the current conditions.
 The ranger assured us that with no impending storms within a 50-mile radius, it was a good day for hiking the canyon.
 The road to the trailhead had even been recently graded.
 But when I inquired about the condition of the trail, the news was less encouraging.

-After an easy three-quarter mile hike, we entered the slot canyon, wanting to see for ourselves just how challenging the rock fall would be to navigate.
-We had already encountered several people on the trail who had turned around, discouraged, when they reached the enormous choke stone blocking the trail.
+After an easy three-quarter-mile hike, we entered the slot canyon, wanting to see for ourselves just how challenging the rockfall would be to navigate.
+We had already encountered several people on the trail who had turned around, seemingly discouraged, when they reached the enormous choke stone blocking the trail.
 “What about the alternative trail?”
 I asked.
 Everyone told us there wasn’t one.

 With no marked trail, we started a sharp ascent up the sandstone cliffs, scouting the edge of the canyon until we reached a place where descent was possible.
-I have no pride when it comes to these kinds of challenges—crawling, scooting on my butt, I don’t care what it looks like—my focus is on getting down without falling over the edge.
+I have no pride when it comes to these kinds of challenges.
+I don’t care what it looks like—my focus is on getting down without falling over the edge.

-The rock fall is easier going up than coming down because you can see what you’re doing.
+The rockfall is easier going up than coming down because you can see what you’re doing.
 But at least in my case, being taller would have helped a lot.
-After I quite gracefully (at least in my mind) climbed the rock fall and hoisted myself up onto the boulder, I got stuck on my belly, unable to move forward or backward because I couldn’t reach a wall to gain leverage.
+After I climbed the rockfall and hoisted myself onto the boulder, I got stuck on my belly, unable to move forward or backward because I couldn’t reach a wall to gain leverage.

-If You Go:
+If You Go